Ah, the Americano and long black – two classic espresso-based drinks that may appear identical to the untrained eye.

 What is the difference in taste?

-The Americano and Long Black differ in taste because of how the water is added to your cup.
+The Americano and long black coffee differ in taste because of how the water is added to your cup.

 With the Americano, the water is poured straight into the cup with the espresso coffee inside.